 If you graduated from high school before Jan.
 1, 2018, you are eligible for 30 semester credit hours which must be used within two years of starting at SCC.

-Once you are in the program, you:
+To remain in good standing in the program, you:

 Once you have been awarded the scholarship, we suggest you do the following: